 Vermont is enviably overflowing with stunning, quaint and charming four season tourist resort towns.
-Stowe and Burlington in the North, Woodstock in the Center and Manchester in the South are four of the most popular.
+Stowe and Burlington in the North, Woodstock in the Center and Manchester in the South are four of the most popular places to visit in Vermont.
 We’re going to show you the 15 best things to do in Manchester, Vermont to help you make the most of your visit.

-The small but undeniably attractive town of Manchester is split into two ‘sections’.
+The Green Mountain town of Manchester is split into two ‘sections’.
 One part is the old town, with postcard perfect New England architecture and an old world feel.
 The other is Manchester Center, which is a newer and more modern part of town filled with shops and restaurants.

-Manchester is idyllically located in the heart of Southern Vermont’s beautiful Green Mountains National Forest.
-It is easy to reach from New York City, Boston, Montreal and pretty much the entirety of New England.
+Manchester is idyllically located in the heart of Southern Vermont’s beautiful Green Mountain National Forest.
+It is easy to reach from New York City, Boston, Montreal and most of the US Northeast.

 One of the most appealing aspects of a visit to Manchester, VT is how it seamlessly adapts to each season of the year.
 Hiking and outdoor activities in Spring and Summer, spectacular New England Fall foliage in Autumn and skiing in a Manchester Winter wonderland around Christmas.